Skip to main content

 What Is the True Purpose of a Wellness Program?

 A deeper analytical question is whether these programs are “reasonably designed to promote health or prevent disease,” a requirement under both the ADA and GINA rules.
 Proponents argue that these programs are vital tools for public health, encouraging preventative care and healthy behaviors in a large segment of the population.
-From this perspective, are a necessary behavioral economics tool to overcome inertia and encourage participation.
+From this perspective, financial incentives are a necessary behavioral economics tool to overcome inertia and encourage participation.

-However, a more critical academic perspective suggests that many wellness programs are less about improving and more about cost-shifting.
+However, a more critical academic perspective suggests that many wellness programs are less about improving employee health and more about cost-shifting.
 Under this view, programs that penalize employees for failing to meet biometric targets (like cholesterol levels or BMI) are effectively a mechanism for charging sicker or genetically predisposed employees higher premiums.

 This interpretation reframes wellness programs as a form of underwriting at the group level, a practice that is otherwise restricted by HIPAA and the ACA.
 Research on the efficacy of wellness programs has yielded mixed results, with many studies showing little to no significant impact on health outcomes or long-term costs, further fueling skepticism about their primary purpose.